daigokk/LIA/README.md

       - Intel Core i5-1235U: 2.00±0.08 ms
       - Intel Core i9-13900H: 2.00±0.04 ms
     - **Caution!**
+      - To ensure a 0.1 mm pitch, the scanning speed of sensors must be 50 mm/s or less.
       - By default, the sample count is 10,000 samples and the sampling rate is 100 MS/s.
 Therefore, the sampling time is 0.1 ms.
       - This means that only 5% of the sampling period for PSD calculation is used.
-      - For example, to ensure a 0.1 mm pitch, the scanning speed of sensors must be 50 mm/s or less.

 ## Getting Started 🛠️
   1. Install Dependencies